Ski Gear Review: ON3P, GEN FACTORY, LOOK | Kosuke Kusakari

 Touring: None

-●Situations in which you usually use it (season, location, conditions, etc.):
+● How you typically use it (time of year, location, conditions, etc.):

-These boots are designed specifically for park riding, combining cushioning and power transmission through a combination of different materials.
-They feature a natural angle that's perfect for freestyle, allowing for quick and twisting movements, making it easy to show off your style.
-The wire buckle, which has been used since last year, tightens neatly, wrapping around the foot without causing any localized stress when tightened.
-Ideal for park riding, where a good fit and freedom of movement are required.
-The upper is soft, allowing the shins to slip in easily, making them recommended for park beginners.
-This is his third season as a pro model.
+These park riding boots combine different materials to achieve both cushioning and power transfer.
+They feature a natural angle optimized for freestyle, allowing for quick and twisting movements, making it easy to express your style.
+The wire buckle, adopted last year, provides a snug, comfortable fit without localized stress, even when tightened.
+Ideal for park riding where fit and freedom of movement are essential.
+The soft upper allows for easy access to the shin, making it recommended for park beginners.
+This is my third season wearing this professional model.

 Binding Review